 - Blocking you from being crowded by others in busy public locations

 - Specific tasks to help mitigate your illness

 Types of Service Dogs

-There are three types of service or assistance dogs.
-The categories are guide dog, hearing dog, and service dog.
+There are several types of service or assistance dogs.

 These dogs are trained to help alert someone that help is needed.
 They provide balance to help the person recover.

 Guide dogs help those who are visually impaired.

 These dogs are trained to work with people who use wheelchairs or have balance issues and the dogs provide balance support.
 The dogs also assist with dropped items, open doors or turn on/off lights.

 Psychiatric Service Dogs

 These dogs help people with anxiety and deep pressure therapy.
 They can alert to and provide support during panic attacks and they can help with sleep issues.